Click the Yellow Load More Boats Button >>>

 The is the classic part of the South of France.
 The riviera coast offers breath-taking beauty.
 There are picturesque Mediterranean towns such as Villefranche Sur Mer, Cap Ferrat, Roquebrune-Cap Martin, Cap d’Ail or the medieval village of Èze.

 Nice has had a recent refurbishment to restore its historic downtown area.
 This bustling city is a “must-see place”.
 There are galleries, boutiques and museums dotted along the Promenade des Anglais.
 Additional places to see are Vieux Nice and Château Hill and port, built to fortify the city against invaders from the sea.
-The Grand Opera House plus a swathe of the elegant turn of the century hotels such as the Hôtel Negresco give good examples of the extravagance of “La belle époque” in the South of France.
+The Grand Opera House plus a swathe of the elegant turn of the century hotels such as the Hôtel Negresco give good examples of the extravagance of “La belle époque” in Southern France.

 Menton sits on the clifftop and runs at a genteel, sedate pace, basking in its beautiful setting.
 Additionally, people consider the town to be the most Italian of the villages on the Riviera.
 Around the area is an abundance of lemon groves, manicured gardens and majestic palm trees overlooking the Mediterranean bay below.

 The medieval village of Eze is just a 2.5km drive south of Monaco.
 This rustic town appears to cling to the edge of a cliff.
-From here you will have unmatched views of the Mediterranean.
+From here, you will have unmatched views of the Mediterranean.
 The village has charming stone garrets with colourful window boxes, shady squares, ancient fountains and proudly restored ancient monuments.

 Monaco is the epicentre of luxury yachting.
 The Monaco Yacht Show is held here each year in September.
 The gardens, museums, marinas, beautiful people, celebrated streetscapes and a unique Mediterranean way of life – This area deserves the title of “The Jewel in the Crown of the Riviera”.